hbui-cs366-S24/connect-to-a-linux-computer/README.md

 ![sc0](putty00.JPG)

 You you log on to the machine for the first time, you may see this message.
+Just hit Accept.

 ![sc1](putty01.JPG)